boubz1623/boubz1623/README.md

 - studying cs + stats @ mcgill
 - prev SWE intern at Zimmer Biomet and ZombieCraft
 - into machine learning, data, and math
-- big fan of LEGO, basketball, Elden Ring, and poker
+- big fan of LEGO, basketball, and poker

 ---